nathan-au/fiam-2026-factors/experiments/portfolio_buffer/README.md

 ## Limitations
 - One 68-month path and IR s.e. ~0.46; a +0.1 IR threshold is below the noise floor, so this experiment can only reject large effects.
-- Blitz's signals turn over ~1,800% a year; the composite turns over far less, so the buffer's cost saving is small by construction (docs/REDDIT_RESEARCH.md sec 2.1 anticipated this).
+- Blitz's signals turn over ~1,800% a year; the composite turns over far less, so the buffer's cost saving is small by construction (docs/RESEARCH.md Part II sec 2.1 anticipated this).
 - The Garleanu-Pedersen-lite arm uses EMA of the *same* composite as its aim, not separate 1/3/6-month horizon models, so it is a proxy.
 - Costs are assumed tiers, not measured.